Wang Leehom: 2001–2003: International success

-Chinked-out (2004–06)
+2004–2006: Career advancements

 Since 2004, Wang became known for his brand of China Wind music, known as "chinked-out".
 Having established himself as one of the most important, influential, and prolific artists in Chinese music, Wang continued to invent and experiment with new sounds and voices.
 For most of 2004, he traveled to remote villages in China, collecting often unheard tribal sounds of aboriginal Chinese music, Tibetan music, and Mongolian music.
 With his younger brother Leekai as his assistant, they carried 15 kg of music equipment as he recorded these sounds, recording and producing his album on the way.
 He incorporated these sounds into R&B and hip hop music, coining the style as "chinked-out".
 Despite the derogatory nature of the term "chink", Wang had wanted to repossess the term and "make it cool."
 Shangri-La was released on the last day of 2004, selling 40,000 copies within the first ten days of release.
 Shangri-La became an international music sensation, especially catching the attention of many youths in Asia.
 Within a month, the album sold over 300,000 copies, ultimately selling over 1.5 million units.

 Wang continued to infuse chinked-out elements into his next album Heroes of Earth (2005).
 Unlike the aboriginal tribal music heard in Shangri-La, Heroes of Earth contained mixes of Beijing opera and Kunqu.
 Following the concept of "heroes", he collaborated with Ashin of Mayday ("Beside the Plum Blossoms"), Chinese American rapper Jin and opera master Li Yan ("Heroes of Earth"), and also K-pop artists Rain and Lim Jeong-hee ("Perfect Interaction").
 Heroes of Earth was the fastest-selling album of both 2005 and 2006, selling over 1 million copies ten days after its release.
 Subsequently, the album stayed as No. 1 in the charts for six weeks, and remained in the charts for 23 weeks, ultimately becoming 2006's third best-selling album.
 By 2007, about 3 million units were sold, and has since been Wang's most commercially and critically successful album.
 The album earned Wang a Golden Melody Award for Best Mandarin Male Singer for the second time.

 Three months after the release of Heroes of Earth, he began the Heroes of Earth Tour, his first major world tour.
 The concert commenced with two shows per night in the Taipei Dome in March 2006, breaking Taiwan's concert attendance records.